MattMattL/Scientific-Computing/nearest_neighbour/README.md

 The searching is not actually done by drawing circles; it is only to visualise what the code is for.
 The results are pre-calculated by other part of the code.

-Screenshot taken while it was running:
+Screenshot taken while it is running:
 ![](../readme/neighbour_2d.png)

 Result: